• Skip to primary navigation

 15. Namtok Phlio National Park

-Although it’s one of the less well-known Thai national parks among international tourists, Namtok Phlio National Park is immensely popular with Thai locals.
-And it’s easy to see why thanks to the park’s vivid greenery, waterfalls and natural pools that are ideal if you want to cool off.
-Elsewhere in this national park in Chanthaburi Province, you’ll come across mighty mountains and historical religious landmarks that date back to the time of King Rama V. Namtok Phlio National Park really does offer a broad range of things to do, much of which you’ll have to share with many other foreign visitors.
+Although it’s one of the lesser-known Thai national parks among international tourists, Namtok Phlio National Park is immensely popular with Thai locals.
+The park offers vivid greenery, waterfalls and natural pools that are ideal if you want to cool off.
+Elsewhere in this national park in Chanthaburi Province, you’ll come across mighty mountains and historical religious landmarks that date back to the time of King Rama V.

 Part of the tourist attractions sao chaliang,Pha Taem National Park Ubon Ratchathani Thailand